HRT’s Developmental Home Program

-Rates are established by consumer needs and are paid based on State determined reimbursement levels.
+Rates are paid based on State determined reimbursement levels.
 A room and board and habilitation component are figured into the rate.
-Exact amounts are determined prior to placement.
-From time to time, at the sole discretion of HRT and the Management Team, increases may be made to rates to accommodate client concerns, contract adjustments at the State level or current market impact.
+Room and board reimburse providers for household expenses, such as groceries and hygiene supplies.
+Habilitation pays for support and training providers give to the individual placed in their home.
+The rate also includes alternative caregiver (respite) payment.
+From time to time, at the sole discretion of HRT and the Management Team, increases may be made to rates to accommodate contract adjustments at the State level or current market impact.

 What are my responsibilities as a Developmental Home Provider?

 A Child or Adult Developmental Home Provider is responsible for all aspects of an individual’s needs, including activities of daily living and the physical, emotional, educational, medical, social, and other needs of the placed individual.
 All Providers sign a Developmental Home Agreement, which specifies what the Provider, the State and HRT agree to as placement expectations.
 Your Licensing Support Specialist will review this document with you during license renewal and at other times when necessary.

 Am I responsible for transportation?

 Providing transportation to all medical, dental, educational, social and other appointments is a Provider requirement, as spelled out in the Adult or Child Developmental Home Agreement.